CliveRBird/CentrelinkDataServicesWeather/README.md

 Enjoy

 Freezing time for time simulation.
-Possible use case whould be for the unit test to iterate for a time range for SUT simulation purposes.
+Possible use case would be for the unit test to iterate for a time range for SUT simulation purposes.

 ```
 public interface INowWrapper